 Those who are inexperienced might make a mistake and take only one big bulky jacket instead of creating layers.
 Here is the list of clothing that you should not forget:

 Base layers should be made of synthetic or wool, because these materials are warm and do not get stinky; therefore make sure to avoid cotton.
 Cotton will only make you sweaty and damp, which should be avoided in freezing temperatures.
 A brand such as Ortovox creates amazing base layers in different colors for both women and men.
+For more information on basic layers clothing to keep you snug, see our must-read link to find out.

 A light insulation jumper

 Such jumper shoul be made of synthetics or fleece.
 Its purpose is not only to keep you warm but also to provide you with breathability so you would not feel damp and clammy under your jacket.
+For the top women’s insulated jacket, see our must-read article for ideas.

 If you would like to check out a cool brand that creates good insulations fabrics take a look at the North Face.